Applying to incorporate a society

-To incorporate a society you must complete the application process and pay the registration fee.
+To incorporate a society you must complete the application process and pay the application fee of $88.89 (plus GST).
 You can submit your application either online, or manually (by post or email).

 When you apply for incorporation, you’ll need to provide the following information: